 When it comes to her super, Lorraine only has the one account which she contributes to.
 How many super accounts do you have?
 By having just one super account, not only could it be easier to manage, but you could also cut down on the amount of account keeping fees that you pay, which may result in a better super balance for you in the long-run.
 And if you’ve moved house or changed jobs, you might even have some lost super.

 Retirement is far off

 Like many of us, Lorraine does not know how much money she'll need in retirement.
 She does not know how much things will even cost then!
-But, you can get an idea on how much super you may have at retirement with BT's Retirement Income Calculator.
+But, you can get an idea on how much super you may have at retirement with this Retirement Income Calculator.
 By inputting some details regarding your super, it can show you how some small changes now could make a difference at retirement.

 Trust and best interests at heart

 Trust is important in a relationship, and extremely important when it comes to a relationship with a financial adviser.
 Lorraine does not know who to speak to regarding financial advice, and thinks she would need a financial adviser that she can really trust that has her best interests at heart.
 These days, there are lots of options when it comes to financial advice, and getting some could help you get moving towards your best financial future.